Think we'd vibe?

 Full/Active Inspections Page

-Sketching it out
+Sketching out low-fidelity designs

 WIREFRAMING